hashicorp/terraform-website/content/source/docs/enterprise/install/automating-the-installer.html.md

 Note the `private-address` and `public-address` flags provided to the installer.
 These may be left out, but the installer will prompt for them if it is unable to determine appropriate values automatically.
 If the instance will not have a separate public address, you may provide the private address for both values.

-### Air Gapped
+### Airgapped

-The following is an example `/etc/replicated.conf` suitable for an automated air gapped install, which builds on the online example above.
+The following is an example `/etc/replicated.conf` suitable for an automated airgapped install, which builds on the online example above.
 Note the addition of `LicenseBootstrapAirgapPackagePath`, which is a path to the `.airgap` bundle on the instance.

 ```json
 {